technology-toolbox/website/content/blog/jjameson/2012/02/28/packaging-a-code-sample-using-powershell.md

 ---
-title: "Packaging a code sample using PowerShell"
+title: Packaging a code sample using PowerShell
 date: 2012-02-28T02:32:40-07:00
 excerpt:
   "Here is the PowerShell script I developed to avoid accidentally including